-Keeping in view Mackinder's theory that whoever controls Central Asia shall wield enormous power of the world, the significant of energy rich CSA cannot be ignored.
-Pakistan is an energy deficit country, whose economy has to bear security problems and constraints after 9/11 while the Central Asian states are full with excellent infrastructure, massive fossil fuel reserves along with minerals and metal deposits.
-It is the enormous manufacturer of gold reserves and oil and natural gas.
-It also abounds in energy resources and the developed economies like America, China and West as well as rising economies like India along with developing economies like Pakistan's and other South Asian countries are in dire need these resources to accelerate and develop their economies.
+The Central Asian states are full with excellent infrastructure, massive fossil fuel reserves along with minerals and metal deposits.
+It is the enormous manufacturer of gold reserves and oil and natural gas It also abounds in energy resources and the developed economies like American, Chinese and Western as well as rising economies like Indian along with developing economies like Pakistan's and other South Asian countries are in dire need these resources to accelerate and develop their economies.
 The big powers America, Russia China, and the European Union eyes upon the natural and human resources of Central Asia.
-It is also ideal for Japan, Iran and the rising economy of India.
+It is also ideal for Japan, Iran and the rising economy of India. .
 Central Asia is a geo-political struggle over resources and it is "Great Gain" for the world.
 Each and every country wants to have an access and get hold on these resources and the world particularly big powers are competing for the resources of Central Asia.
 They do not want others to have an access to these resources.
 In future the world will be in severe need of energy challenges but the region is land locked and South Asia is the ideal way to have an access to these resources.
 That is why the great game is being played in Afghanistan and Pakistan to create disturbance in these countries.
-However, if the peace and security is ensured in these countries and a well developed infrastructure is contrasted there, it will in the benefit of the world and particularly both the regions of Central Asia and South Asia.
+However, if the peace and security is ensured in these countries and a well developed infra structure is contrasted there, it will in the benefit of the world and particularly both the regions of Central Asia and South Asia.
 In this regard World Powers including America and especially India can play a significant role.
-Although, in the long term the prospects of Central Asia are very bright and encouraging, yet recently they are not clear because the region is passing through transition without any clear and definite ends.
-On the other hand situation in Pakistan and Afghanistan also does not seem to be resolved in near future, though some measures have been adopted to improve the circumstances.